Aldo Starker Leopold Wild Trout Award

 2004 Professional: Ray J. White

-The 2004 Aldo Starker Leopold Wild Trout Medal professional category awardee started his professional career as an Aquatic Biologist, Wisconsin Conservation Dept. Leader, and was a Visiting Scientist, Austrian Federal Institute of Waters Survey and Fishery Management.
-In 1965 he was an Instructor/Researcher, Institute of Hydrobiology and Fishery Science, Univ. of Hamburg, W. Germany, and then a Graduate Research Asst.
-University. of Wisconsin.
-Ray was a Postdoctoral Research Assoc., University of Wisconsin and then Associate Professor Fisheries and Wildlife, Mich.
-State University.
+The 2004 Aldo Starker Leopold Wild Trout Medal professional category awardee started his professional career as an Aquatic Biologist, Wisconsin Conservation Department Leader, and was a Visiting Scientist, Austrian Federal Institute of Waters Survey and Fishery Management.
+In 1965 he was an Instructor/Researcher, Institute of Hydrobiology and Fishery Science, University of Hamburg, W. Germany, and then a Graduate Research Assistant University of Wisconsin.
+Ray was a Postdoctoral Research Associate, University of Wisconsin and then Associate Professor Fisheries and Wildlife, Michigan State University.
 Ray spent nearly 20 years as a research biologist with the Wisconsin Department of Conservation before finishing his own Ph.D. and becoming a professor, and developed am exceptional knowledge of trout ecology and field biology.
-In 1990 Ray retired as an Associate Professor of Fishery Science, Montana State Univ., Bozeman.
+In 1990 Ray retired as an Associate Professor of Fishery Science, Montana State University, Bozeman.
 He presently has a private consulting firm, Trout Habitat Specialists, Redmond, Washington.
 Ray White is a consultant's consultant with time, service, and advice that continues to guide fishery conservation groups, private landowners, and international agencies.

-Ray J. While Received a B.A.
+Ray J. While received a B.A.
 1957 and M.S.
 1964, Zoology, University of Wisconsin-Madison.
 He continued in graduate studies in Hydrobiology/Fishery Science 1966-68, at the University of Hamburg, Germany and received his Ph.D.
-Zoology on 1972, University of Wisconsin-Madison, German language study 1964, Geothe-Institut, LŸneburg, Germany.
+Zoology in 1972, University of Wisconsin-Madison, German language study 1964, Goethe-Institut, Lüneburg, Germany.

 2004 Nonprofessional: R. Peter Van Gytenbeek